mythilyram/Healthcare-HCAHPS-Survey-Analysis/README.md

 - It was developed by the Centres for Medicare & Medicaid Services (CMS) in collaboration with the Agency for Healthcare Research & Quality (AHRQ).
 - **The primary goal of the HCAHPS survey is to collect feedback from patients about their care experiences, to improve the quality of healthcare services provided by hospitals**.

-The report was made for Maven Analytics’ Healthcare challenge.
+This report was made for Maven Analytics’ Healthcare challenge.

 ### Role
 Participants were tasked to play the role of a Data Analyst for the American Hospital Association (AHA), a national organization that represents hospitals and their patients and acts as a source of information on healthcare issues and trends.

 ### Objective

-To analyze the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey results for the past 9 years and evaluate whether it has been successful in creating incentives for hospitals to improve their quality of care.
+To analyze the HCAHPS survey results for the past 9 years and evaluate whether it has been successful in creating incentives for hospitals to improve their quality of care.

 ### About The Data Set
 - All of the data used in this challenge were provided by Maven Analytics.